-The Company recognizes compensation expenses for its stock-based option awards and RSUs on a straight-line basis over the requisite service period (primarily a four-year period).
+The Company recognizes compensation expenses for its stock-based option awards and RSUs on a straight-line basis over the requisite service period (primarily afouryear period).
 The Company recognizes compensation expenses for its PSUs based on the probability that the performance metrics will be achieved over the vesting period.
 At each reporting period the Company evaluates the probability that its PSUs will be earned and adjust its previously recognized compensation expense as necessary.
 If the achievement of the respective performance metrics is not probable or the respective performance are not met the Company reverses its previously recognized compensation expense.

-Effective January 1, 2017, the Company adopted an ASU which simplifies certain aspects of the accounting for share-based payments, including, among other items, accounting for income taxes and allowing an entity-wide accounting policy election to either estimate the number of awards that are expected to vest or account for forfeitures as they occur, rather than to account for them based on an estimate of expected forfeitures.
+Effective January 1, 2017, the Company adopted an ASU which simplifies certain aspects of the accounting for share-based payments, including, among other items, accounting for income taxes and allowing an entity to account for forfeitures as they occur, rather than to account for them based on an estimate of expected forfeitures.
 The total cumulative-effect adjustment to retained earnings as of January 1, 2017 was immaterial.
 Prior periods have not been restated.